Iconix Brand Group: History and operations

 In 2017, Iconix sold Badgley Mischka and The Sharper Image.

 On May 10, 2017, DHX Media announced that it had acquired the Iconix entertainment division for $345 million.
 The sale was closed on June 30, 2017, giving DHX rights to the Strawberry Shortcake franchise, and more prominently, the 80% majority stake of Peanuts Worldwide.

 On October 15, 2018, Iconix announced the hiring of Robert Galvin as CEO.

 On July 14, 2020, Iconix announced that the company is up for sale.
 The next year, the company went private, with private equity investor Lancer Capital, LLC purchasing all outstanding shares and delisting it from Nasdaq.

+In September 2024, Iconix acquired the Salt Life brand out of bankruptcy in partnership with Hilco Consumer-Retail Group for just under $39 million, following a Chapter 11 filing by its then-owner Delta Apparel.
+The company closed all 28 of Salt Life's retail stores and transitioned the brand to a licensing model.
+By November 2025, CEO Robert Galvin reported that the brand had doubled in size to $100 million in revenue since the acquisition, and predicted it could grow to $500 million.

 In January 2025, Lancer Capital announced it has purchased Cherokee brands from Apex Global brands for an unannounced sum.
 That same month, Lancer Capital announced the purchase of Jordache Clothing for 1 billion dollars.
 The transaction is set to record in September 2025.

 In 2025, Lancer Capital announced it had purchased Bonjour Jeans out of bankruptcy from Rex Realty Investment Partners LPIII.
 The sum is set to not exceed $56 million.

 Also in 2025, Gitano Group Inc. owned by GBC, Inc., announced its intention to sell the Intellectual Property of GBC’s Gitano Group inc., to Lancer Capital in an effort to boost sales of the groups brands.

 Sasson Jeans, announced in early 2023, plans to make a comeback with Lancer Capital, LLC., in an effort to improve on previous market experience.
 The transaction expected to be approximately $126 million, expects to lift the brand from bankruptcy.

 In April, 2025, Lancer Capital announced an expected agreement, in part, to take Guess?
 Inc., private.

 In August 2025, The brand Swatch and the brand untuckit entered into an agreement with Lancer Capital to take their brands private.
 This sweeping change in Lancer Capital’s LP is expected to be announced in the near term, December 2025.

+In March 2026, Iconix International signed a global licensing agreement with Revlon Consumer Products to develop and launch the first Salt Life fragrance collection, set to debut in 2027, marking the second licensing deal between the two companies following the renewal of the Ed Hardy fragrance license.